 Kids are like sponges, they absorb everything provided to them by the environment, and that includes our actions.
 Our attitudes towards ourselves and others imprint on them and can provoke the occurrence of certain beliefs as early as toddlerhood.
 As parents, we play a very important role in helping build a healthy body image in our children that will make them appreciate and love their bodies.
 It’s never too early to start!
-In fact, if we start early on we can help build a healthy self-esteem and, in turn, favor our children’s emotional and social well-being.
+If we start early on we can help build healthy self-esteem and, in turn, favor our children’s emotional and social well-being.

 How do I foster a positive body image in my child?

-- Promote physical activity: Being active has a direct impact on health and well-being, so provide fun activities to get your little one moving inside and outside the house.
+Being active has a direct impact on health and well-being, so provide fun activities to get your little one moving inside and outside the house.
 Go on a nature treasure hunt or have a dance party.
 It doesn’t matter what you do, what’s important is that the activity you do is enjoyable, fun, and a natural part of everyday life.